huangjiadidi/PUGAN/README.md

 **Before you run the code**
-* make sure all required folders are created, including a output folder to save model, a extra folder to save generated images and a inception folder for inception model.
+* make sure all required folders are created, including a output folder to save model, an extra folder to save generated images and an inception folder for inception model.
 * if you want to use CAT dataset: Run setting_up_script.sh in same folder as preprocess_cat_dataset.py and your CAT dataset (open and run manually)

 **Usage**
 * run 'GAN_losses_iter.py' (please check the arguements in the code carefully, including the argument for change the model and hyperprarmeter)

-* e.g. to train a PUSGAN model with 64x64 size images: `python3 GAN_losses_iter.py --image_size=64 --loss_D=5 --prior=0.3 --prior_increase_mode=1 --input_folder=/path/to/input_image/dir/ --output_folder=/path/to/output/dir --extra_folder=/path/to/generated_image/dir --inception_folder=/path/to/inception/dir`
+* e.g. to train a PUSGAN model with 64x64 size images: `python3 GAN_losses_iter.py --image_size=64 --loss_D=5 --lr_D .0002 --lr_G .0002 --batch_size 32 --Diters 1 --prior=0.3 --prior_increase_mode=1 --seed=1 --input_folder=/path/to/input_image/dir/ --output_folder=/path/to/output/dir --extra_folder=/path/to/generated_image/dir --inception_folder=/path/to/inception/dir`

+* notes: similar to RelativisticGAN, the random seed for training input is 1 constantly.
+It is important to notice that, although the random seedes are same, but the trained result will still be various.

 **to calculate the FID sorce**
 * make sure you save the generated images in the extra folder for calculation